carpentries-incubator/pangenomics/_episodes/04-pangolin.md

 ### PangenomeGraph files

 You can get the .gexf files.
-It is will contain the gene families as nodes and the edges between gene families describing their relationship.
+It will contain the gene families as nodes and the edges between gene families describing their relationship.
 They can be manipulated and visualised through a software called Gephi, with which we have made extensive testings, or potentially any other softwares or libraries that can read gexf files such as networkx or gexf-js among others.

 <a href="../fig/01-04-05.png">